eprintsug/altmetric/README.md

 ## Version history ##

 ### Version 2.0.0 ###
+- Updates to spport API key being mandatory.
+Falls back to embed if key isn't defined.
 - Updates description of some sources (twitter -> X) and adds new sources (Bluesky)
 - Improve accessibility by removing CSS before/after text
 - Renders details panel on server, allowing phrases to be used for better internationalisation